python-cffi/cffi/doc/source/cdef.rst

 mode, you can also see the functions and global variables directly.
 In ABI mode, these must be accessed via the original ``other_lib`` object returned by the ``dlopen()`` method on ``other_ffi``.

-*Note that you should only use one ffi object per library; the intended usage of ffi.include() is if you want to interface with several inter-dependent libraries.*  For only one library, make one ``ffi`` object.

 ffi.cdef() limitations